DiSA-Projects/example-ocr-text-extraction/README.md

-# Extracting text from images (OCR & HTR) Using Python
+# Extracting text from images (OCR & HTR) using Python

 ## What is Text Extraction (OCR & HTR)?
 Optical Character Recognition (OCR) is a technology that turns images of text (eg. bmp, jpg, png, tiff, pdf) into an editable format (usually txt files or JSON).